briardew/MiCASA/README.md

 cd ../..
 ./bin/post/process.sh
 ```

+This will end once the MODIS/VIIRS input end.
+To continue, simply update the
+MODIS/VIIRS inputs using the `modvir` command as above.
+The remaining inputs do
+not need to be updated: they are either climatological or specifically for the
+monthly spin-up.

 ## Maintaining local configurations
 MiCASA configuration is still pretty rough, but I've made a lot of progress.